ConsciousML/Naive-Bayes-Classifier-from-scratch/README.md

 The goal of this project is to implement a Naive Bayes Classifier from scratch in Pytorch.
 During this experiment, we will try to have some insights about the effect of alcohol on students behavior and success.

+## Blog Post
+You can find the blog post related to this project [here](https://consciousml.github.io/blog/naive-bayes/alcohol/pytorch/eda/from-scratch/2020/09/17/Naive-Bayes-Classifier.html).

 ## Dataset
 The [Student Alcohol Consumption](https://archive.ics.uci.edu/ml/datasets/heart+Disease) will be utilized.
 This dataset contains very interesting data that has a lot of information about Portuguese students such as: